nikkijuk/flutter-playground/flutter-magento/README.md

 It might be good idea to try these projects before going forward with own implementation.

+NOTES: didn't manage to get "troublediehard/magento-flutter" test project to function - for some reason same call which did work with curl (to get configuration from magento2) didn't work from flutter -- hmm..

 # magento

 Use latest Magento 2.X.